-Graduate Assistants must complete the following two on-line training modules:
+Graduate Assistants must complete in two on-line training modules:

 This will require about 30 minutes of your time and you will be tested at several stages of the process.
 At the end you will get a Certificate of Training with a date of successful completion that will be automatically recorded with the Environmental Safety Division.

 You must also print a copy and turn in to George Belcher in our office as we are required to have this on record and you are required to have it to teach a studio course or have a studio assistantship.
 This will both help to assure a safer work environment and also protect you personally and the School from liability.

 Studio faculty should include this web address on their syllabi and suggest that your students take the training.
 We are not required to keep a record of these, but if they take the course the EPS office will have the record.